GENERAL GUIDELINES FOR ALL PARENTS

 (xii) The students are strictly not allowed to come to school on Scooter/ Motor- Bike / cars without License or Helmets.
 Only bicycle shall

 be allowed to be parked inside the school and the bicycle must be kept locked.
 Strict action would be taken against defaulters.
+School will not be held responsible in case of any damage or theft of the bicycle.

 (xiii) The school needs minimum of 3 days to process any document.
 Kindly bear this in mind before applying for any document.
 In case of Transfer Certificate, one week is required for the processing of Transfer Certificate.
 Once the Transfer Certificate is issued, the child will be considered a fresh applicant for re- admission, in case of cancellation of Transfer Certificate.